Q+A - The implications of the Palestinian U.N. drive

-Palestinian President Mahmoud Abbas has said he will push for recognition of a fully-fledged Palestinian state at the United Nations next week, defying fierce opposition from both Israel and the United States.
+Palestinian President Mahmoud Abbas said on Friday he would request recognition of a fully-fledged Palestinian state at the United Nations when he goes to the world body next week, defying fierce opposition from Israel and the United States.

 Here are some of the reasons behind the push as well as some of the possible consequences.